PyExpo2K26/PY26116/README.md

-Energy Load Balancer
+⚡ Smart Energy Load Balancer

-The Smart Energy Balancer Dashboard is a real-time Decision Support System (DSS) designed to manage a household or small-grid energy ecosystem.
-It acts as an "intelligent brain" that sits between energy sources (Solar, Battery) and energy sinks (Household Demand) to optimize costs, efficiency, and hardware longevity.
+The Smart Energy Balancer is a real-time Decision Support System (DSS) designed to manage a household or small-grid energy ecosystem.
+It acts as an "intelligent brain" positioned between energy sources (Solar, Battery) and energy sinks (Household Demand) to optimize costs, efficiency, and hardware longevity.

-Project Overview

-At its core, the program is a Dynamic Resource Allocator.
-In modern "Green Homes," power management is no longer a one-way street.
-With fluctuating solar production and finite battery reserves, this program solves the "Who provides power now?" problem.
-By utilizing Hysteresis logic, the system prevents "jitter" (rapid switching), protecting expensive electrical components like inverters and lithium batteries from unnecessary wea
+🚀 Key Features

 1. Intelligent Load Balancing

-   The system follows
+   The system operates on a hierarchical priority logic to ensure the lowest possible utility cost:

-    Priority 1: Solar – If solar power is available, it is used first to satisfy house demand.
+   Priority 1: Solar – Maximum self-consumption.
+Solar is used first to satisfy demand.

-    Priority 2: Battery – If solar is insufficient, the system checks battery health based on Hysteresis thresholds.
+   Priority 2: Battery – Utilized when solar is insufficient, governed by health-conscious hysteresis thresholds.

-    Priority 3: Grid – The utility grid is treated as a last resort to bridge any remaining energy gap.
+   Priority 3: Grid – The utility grid acts as a fail-safe to bridge any remaining energy gaps.

 2. Hardware Protection (Hysteresis)

-   To prevent "chattering" (rapid toggling) when a battery level hovers near a limit, the program implements a buffer zone:
+   To prevent "chattering" (rapid toggling) which degrades inverters and lithium cells, the system implements a "Deadband" buffer:

    Engagement Threshold: The battery won't discharge until it reaches 40%.

-   Disengagement Threshold: Once active, it stays on until it drops below 35%.
+   Disengagement Threshold: Once active, the battery remains the source until it drops below 35%.

-3. Peak Load Monitoring
+3. Peak Load Monitoring & Smoothing

-   The system monitors total household demand against a safety threshold (default: $9.0$ kW).
-If exceeded, a "Peak Mode" warning is triggered, which can be used to shed non-essential loads (e.g., pool heaters) to avoid utility surcharges.

-4. Real-Time Visualization & Logging

-   Built on the Streamlit web framework, the dashboard provides a live energy "cockpit":

-   Instant Metrics: Real-time kW usage displayed via high-visibility cards.

-   Trend Tracking: Live line charts illustrating solar production vs. grid consumption.

-   Audit Trail: Persistent logging of every system decision, exportable via CSV for monthly energy audits.

-System Architecture

-   1. Data Acquisition Layer (The Sensors)

-      This is the entry point of the system.

-      Inputs: It gathers three primary data streams: Household Demand (kW), Solar Generation (kW), and Battery State of Charge (%).

-      Simulation vs. Reality: In this version, we use a random generator, but the architecture is designed to easily plug into MQTT, Modbus, or REST APIs from smart meters.

-    2. Processing & Logic Layer (The Brain)

-      This is where the raw data is transformed into decisions.

-   Smoothing: A deque (double-ended queue) creates a rolling average of demand to prevent the system from overreacting to a 1-second spike (like a toaster clicking on).
+   Demand Smoothing: Uses a deque (double-ended queue) to create a rolling average, preventing system overreaction to momentary spikes (e.g., a motor starting).

-      Hysteresis Controller: A state-machine that manages the battery.
-It uses "Upper" and "Lower" bounds to create a deadband, preventing rapid switching cycles that damage hardware.

-      Resource Allocator: A priority-based algorithm that mathematically distributes loads across the three power sources.

-   3. Storage & Persistence Layer (The Memory)

-      CSV Logger: Every decision cycle is serialized into a CSV format.
-This ensures that even if the power fails, the historical data is preserved for long-term analysis.

-      Thread Safety: A threading.Lock mechanism ensures that the background logic can write to the data state while the UI reads from it without causing a system crash.

-   5. Presentation Layer (The Cockpit)

-      Built on Streamlit, this layer decouples the "Logic" from the "View."

-      Web Server: Streamlit runs a local web server that renders Python logic into HTML/JavaScript.

-      Reactive UI: The dashboard uses a "Rerun" trigger to update the UI every time the simulation advances, providing the user with real-time feedback.
+   Peak Alerts: Triggers a "Peak Mode" warning if demand exceeds 9.0 kW, allowing for manual or automated load shedding.

+⚙️ Configuration

+The system parameters can be adjusted within the config.py (or top-level constants) to match your specific hardware:

+BATTERY_UPPER_LIMIT: Default 40% (Start using battery).

+BATTERY_LOWER_LIMIT: Default 35% (Stop using battery).

+MAX_GRID_THRESHOLD: Default 9.0 kW (Peak alarm trigger).

+SMOOTHING_WINDOW: Number of data points for the rolling average.

+📊 Technical Specifications

+The logic is governed by the following energy balance equation

+$$P_{grid} = P_{demand} - (P_{solar} + P_{battery})$$

+Where:

+$P_{solar}$ is prioritized until $P_{solar} \ge P_{demand}$.

+$P_{battery}$ is only available if $SoC > Threshold_{Hysteresis}$.

+$P_{grid}$ is the remainder, ensuring the load is always met.

+📝 Future Roadmap

+ Machine Learning: Predict solar generation based on weather API data.

+ Multi-Battery Support: Manage multiple battery banks with independent health stats.

+IoT Expansion: Native integration with smart plugs for automated non-essential load shedding.